 Dr. Sandra Wheeler, department undergraduate coordinator/advisor

 College of Sciences Academic Services (COSAS), college-level advisors

 Click here for details on who to contact for your specific situation.

 A quick overview of department policies and procedures is available here.

 Anthropology Bachelor of Arts Degree Requirements

 Students should review the undergraduate catalog for their requirement year.
 Your requirement year can be found at the top of your degree audit for the major.

-The department has developed a plan of study form to assist students in schedule planning and meeting all anthropology requirements.
+The department has developed a plan of study form for the General & Online track as well as the Methods & Practice track to assist students in schedule planning and meeting all anthropology requirements.
 There are numerous possible plans of study depending on a student’s specific situation.
 An example plan can be found here.